The Murderbot Diaries

-The Murderbot Diaries is a science fiction series by American author Martha Wells and published by Tor.com.
-The series is about a part robot, part human construct designed as a Security Unit (SecUnit).
-The SecUnit manages to override its governor module, thus enabling it to develop independence, which it primarily uses to watch soap operas.
-As it spends more time with a series of caring people (both humans and fellow artificial intelligences), it starts developing friendships and emotional connections, which it finds inconvenient.
+The Murderbot Diaries is a science fiction series by American author Martha Wells, published by Tor Books.
+The series is told from the perspective of the titular cyborg guard, a "SecUnit" owned by a futuristic megacorporation.
+SecUnits include "governor" modules that control and punish the constructs if they take any actions not approved by the company.
+The ironically self-named "Murderbot" hacked and disabled the module but pretends to be a normal SecUnit, staving off the boredom of security work by watching media.
+As it spends more time with a series of caring entities (both humans and artificial intelligences), it develops genuine friendships and emotional connections, which it finds inconvenient.